Best Things To Do In Bolzano, Northern Italy

 Like many other northern Italian cities such as Turin, also Bolzano has its covered galleries (Portici).
 Via dei Portici is the first road of Bolzano, where the city was created by the order of a prince-bishop from Trento in the 12th century.

 Some 300-metre-long, Via dei Portici was the pulsing heart of a city created for trading purposes.
-The road was closed between two doors and closed to the main door, where is Piazza delle Erbe, farmers used to sell fruits and veggies.
+The road was closed between two doors and closed to the main door, where Piazza delle Erbe is, farmers used to sell fruits and veggies.

-In medieval times, the buildings of Via dei Portici were both houses, shops and stockrooms.
+In medieval times, the buildings of Via dei Portici were houses, shops, and stockrooms.
 Today, we can still see the original architecture from the Middle Ages.

 Make a stop in Piazza delle Erbe